azerion/gamedock-sdk/docs/missionsAndContainersFeature.md

 List<string> claimedMissions;
 ~~~

+> [!NOTE]
-Make sure when using the feature that you generate all the “Default Configuration Files” from the Gamedock SDK menu in order to create the **“defaultMissionConfig.json”** file.
+> Make sure when using the feature that you generate all the “Default Configuration Files” from the Gamedock SDK menu in order to create the **“defaultMissionConfig.json”** file.

 In order to understand better how the feature flow should be implemented you will find an example below: